 Q: What is the Nigeria Public Relations Week?

-Nigerian Public Relations Week is the largest convocation of public relations professionals, policymakers, industry leaders, and members of the Global Alliance for Public Relations and Communication Management, representing 126 countries worldwide.
+Nigeria Public Relations Week (NPRW) is the largest convocation of public relations professionals, policymakers, industry leaders, and members of the Global Alliance for Public Relations and Communication Management, representing 126 countries worldwide.

 Q: What are the prime objectives of NPRW?